maranasgroup/optstoic-python/README.md

 OptStoic python package
 ========================
-Perform OptStoic analysis using Python code that share the same data files with GAMS code.
+Perform optStoic analysis using Python code that share the same data files with GAMS code.

 Note: All the examples are specific for glycolysis pathway generation.
 Currently, the main package is available in `optstoicpy` folder.
 We are working to move more modules into the package.

 ## Requirement:
-*GLPK 4.47 or GUROBI solver
+At least one of the following optimization solvers should be installed.
+To solve the loopless optStoic formulation, an optimization solver other than GLPK is recommended.

 1. GLPK 4.47 installation
     ```bash